OpenNuvoton/ML_YOLO/Yolo-Fastest-darknet/README.md

   ```
 - The image and its corresponding *.txt label file have the same name and are store in `train/` or `val/`.
 - Examples of the dataset path files, such as `train.txt` and `val.txt`, are as follows:
+- We offer a script to generate `train.txt` and `val.txt` basing on path of saving train and validation data. `ML_YOLO/Yolo-Fastest-darknet/training_demo/json2txt.ipynb`.
 train.txt
   ```
   C:\Users\USER\Desktop\Yolo-Fastest-darknet\training_demo\output_yolo_person\train\000000000036.jpg